starhawking/python-terrascript/docs/installation.rst

 Installing Terrascript
 ----------------------

-Terarscript is available from the Python Package Repository PyPi_ or alternatively from its Github_ repository.
+Terrascript is available from the Python Package Repository PyPi_ or alternatively from its Github_ repository.

 .. _PyPi: https://pypi.org/project/terrascript/#history